pocomane/brewed-in-the-apocalypse/bita.md

 will enter in play only if it is useful for the goals, otherwise it will be simply ignored.
 You can invent completely new traits, just be sure that all the other persons at the table are agree on using them.

-To make clear that it is a trait, write the `+` symbol before it in the character sheet.

 ```
 Bob chose the first four traits of his character to be "Smart", "Intelligent"